-The term kampongs, or kampungs, is often describing dwelling places where Malay migrants live, but are also defined as traditional settlements of various Asian indigenous peoples.
-These habitations are generally lacking in electricity, water, and gas.
-Kampongs also refer to city slums inhabited by rural peoples who have migrated into the city in search of better employment.
-Some define Kampongs as a backwards, traditionalist way of living.
-Essentially, kampung is a Malay word that means settlement or village.
+The term kampongs, or kampungs, is used to describe a type of settlement in southeast Asian countries such as Malaysia, Indonesia, and Singapore.
+These habitations are generally quite basic and may lack electricity, water, and gas.
+Kampongs may also refer to city slums that are inhabited by rural peoples who have migrated into the city in search of better employment.
+The word "kampung" is a Malay word that means settlement or village.
 It is also possible that the word Kampong later evolved into the English word compound, as in an area composed of many houses in an enclosed area.

 Architecture and Infrastructure

 The infrastructure of kampongs varies from earlier times to today, and by specific country as well.
 Brunei has one of the most interesting, with Kampong Ayer.
 It has 4,200 structures on stilts linked together by walkways.
 There are shops, restaurants, schools, homes, a hospital, and a mosque.
 Recently, additional innovations planned included those for concrete buildings to house anyone wanting to live in them, provided freely by the king.
 In Singapore, one of the oldest kampongs is Nee Soon Village, dating back to 1850.
 As the village was settled, it acquired a laundry shop, a market, a cinema, clinics, and mechanic shops.
 It was demolished in the early 1980s as new developments arrived in the area.